-L January 2018 New Year's Day 1( 30 March 2018 Good Friday (not an official holiday) Religious holiday for Christians, commemorating the crucifixion of Jesus Christ.
-20 l April 2018 Easter Sunday Religious holiday for Christians, commemorating the resurrection of Jesus Christ.
-2 2 April 2018 Easter Monday 2: 27 April 2018 King's Day Celebration of the birthday of King Willem-Alexander, as a day of national unity.
+1 January 2018 New Year's Day 30 March 2018 Good Friday (not an official holiday) Religious holiday for Christians, commemorating the crucifixion of Jesus Christ.
+1 April 2018 Easter Sunday Religious holiday for Christians, commemorating the resurrection of Jesus Christ.
+2 April 2018 Easter Monday 27 April 2018 King's Day Celebration of the birthday of King Willem-Alexander, as a day of national unity.
 On this day, a lot of people wear orange clothes, wave flags and drink beer.
 Others will hold or visit rummage sales in the streets.
-5 20 4 May 2018 Remembrance Day (not an official holiday) The 'Dodenherdenking' is held for those who fought and died during World War II, or in later combat or peacekeeping operations.
+4 May 2018 Remembrance Day (not an official holiday) The 'Dodenherdenking' is held for those who fought and died during World War II, or in later combat or peacekeeping operations.
 Throughout the country two minutes' silence are observed at 20.00.
-25 20 20 20 30 30

 5 May 2018 Liberation Day (not an official holiday).
 Celebrated to mark the end of the occupation by Nazi Germany during World War II.
 10 May 2018 Ascension Day Religious holiday for Christians, commemorating the ascension of Jesus Christ into heaven.
 20 May 2018 Pentecost - Whit Sunday Religious holiday for Christians, 50 days after Easter, celebrating the descent of the Holy Spirit upon Jesus Christ's disciples.
 21 May 2018 Pentecost Monday - Whit Monday 5 December 2017 Sinterklaas (not an official holiday) Sinterklaas, the original version of Santa Claus, is celebrated in Flanders and the Netherlands.
 Loosely based on Saint Nicholas, this fictional character arrives each year from Spain to hand out presents and sweets to children.
-Sinterklaas, the original version of Santa Claus, is celebrated in Flanders and the Netherlands.
-Loosely based on Saint Nicholas, this fictional character arrives each year from Spain to hand out 2017 25 December Sinterklaas, the original version of Santa Claus, is celebrated in Flanders and the Netherlands.
-Loosely based on Saint Nicholas, this fictional character arrives each year from Spain to hand out presents and sweets to children.
+25 December 2018 Christmas Day 26 December 2018 Second Christmas Day - Boxing Day 31 December 2018 New Year's Eve (not an official holiday)